smartcontractkit/capabilities/integration_tests/README.md

 tests for a given product can be built using the capabilities integration testing framework.

 ### Usage
-1. Initialize and ensure a clean local testdb from the [Chainlink repo](https://github.com/smartcontractkit/chainlink) using `make setup-testdb`
+1. Run a postgres instance as described in [Chainlink repo](https://github.com/smartcontractkit/chainlink) and then setup the database by running `go run ./utils/databasesetup/main.go local db preparetest` from the integration_tests directory.

 2. Set the database path in your environment or the environment of the test runner
 ```
 export CL_DATABASE_URL=postgresql://chainlink_dev:insecurepassword@localhost:5432/chainlink_development_test?sslmode=disable